re-0/Unidays-Coding-Challenge/README.md

 ---

 ## Development Approach
 For the most part, development was quite easy.
 All I had to do was to reuse some of my already existing code and rewrite it in such a way that it works with `List<T>` rather than an SQLite database file.
-In order to implement the nexessary algorithms, I had to learn a bit about **LINQ** in order to count duplicates in a `List<T>`.
+In order to implement the necessary algorithms, I had to learn a bit about **LINQ** in order to count duplicates in a `List<T>`.
 Next, I created some functions/methods that analyze the total quantity of each item and return the total cost for each item after applying the discount.
 If the quantity is `0`, a total cost of zero (`0`) will be returned.

 While there is still some room for code-optimization in regards to readability and possibility computational speed, I decided against doing anything of the sort given that this is only a basic coding challenge and people are probably not expected to create a full-fledged enterprise solition with DB access, etc.